The CHERNOBYL TOUR founder Sergii Mirnyi: a radiation reconnaissance officer, writer and environmentalist

 So funny and interesting.

-Laughter is healthy reaction to deadly threat, which can be neither seen nor felt or heard.
+Laughter is a healthy reaction to a deadly threat, which can be neither seen nor felt or heard.
 An unhealthy reaction under such circumstances is panic.
 (Igor Pomerantsev, Radio Liberty)

 Short Bio of Sergii